riebl/artery/README.md

 Veins and Vanetza need to be built before Artery itself.
 For this purpose, a *Makefile* is located in Artery's root directory.
 The following steps assume you have cloned the Artery repository on your (preferably Linux) machine and you have moved your terminal to this clone's directory.
+You can build all of these external project dependencies at once via the default `make all` target.

 ### Veins
 Please make sure you have all dependencies of Veins installed and set up OMNeT++ beforehand.